eborin/signing-sheets-tools/README.md

 # signing-sheets-tools
-Tools do support generation and processing of signing sheets
+Set of tools do support generation and processing of signing sheets.